hoanglocth/drawit-drawio/README.md

 For now, you'll have to insert it into a post to be able to edit it.
 We'll work on improving this in future releases.

+### How do I use shortcodes for diagrams?

+When saving a diagram, check the "Save as shortcode" option.
+This will insert a shortcode like `[drawit id="123" title="My Diagram"]` instead of the image.
+The shortcode supports these attributes:

+- `id` - Required.
+The attachment ID of the diagram
+- `title` - Optional.
+Title for the diagram
+- `class` - Optional.
+Additional CSS classes
+- `align` - Optional.
+Alignment (left/center/right)
+- `inline_svg` - Optional.
+Whether to render SVG diagrams inline (default: true)

+### Are SVG diagrams secure?

+Yes, the plugin automatically sanitizes SVG content by:

+- Removing potentially harmful elements (script, iframe, etc.)
+- Stripping dangerous attributes and JavaScript
+- Validating SVG structure before saving
+This makes SVG diagrams safe to use while preserving their functionality.

 ## Roadmap

 - Add option for saving draw.io XML source in the PNG or SVG directly, instead of only saving the source XML to the WP database